-Syntax --prefix prefix
+Syntax prefix prefix

-prefix A prefix for symbol and section names
+Parameters prefix A prefix for symbol and section names

+For use with iexe2obj

-Description By default, the base name of the output file is used as a prefix for symbol and section names that are defined in wrappers.
-Use this option to set a custom prefix for these symbols and section names.
+Description • te of the output file is used as a prefix for symbol and section n wrappers.
+Use this option to set a custom prefix for these nes.

-See also --wrap, page 602
+See also wrap, page 608

+This option is not availa ble in the IDE.